Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Solution approach

 \subsubsection{Semantic Mask-Based Model}

 Accurately predicting optimal beamforming vectors using binary semantic masks requires a model with high precision and computational efficiency.
-The LeNet5 \cite{LeNet5} model is an excellent choice due to its compact architecture and proficiency in classifying binary images.
-It is particularly advantageous for real-time processing applications, providing significant computational efficiency without compromising accuracy and performance.
+The LeNet5 model \cite{LeNet5} excels in this role due to its compact architecture and proficiency in classifying binary images, making it particularly suitable for real-time processing applications without compromising accuracy and performance.
 Additionally, its minimalistic design, which requires fewer computational resources, makes it highly suitable for real-time deployment in communication systems.
 LeNet5's combination of convolutional, subsampling, and FC layers facilitates efficient feature extraction from semantic information $\alpha_{t,\mathcal{E}}^{v_i}$, enabling precise selection of beamforming vectors from codebook $\mathbf{X}$ that contribute to enhanced communication link reliability for maintaining QoS.
 The architecture of the LeNet5 model is given in Fig. \ref{Lenet}.